VitalPBX/VPS/README.md

 # VitalPBX VPS
-Scritp and resources to install VitalPBX on VPS Machines
+Script and resources to install VitalPBX on VPS Machines

 ### How to Used
 1. **If you don't have installed wget command, install it in the following way**: `yum install wget -y`